 “OpenNMS has to scale since it ingests events from a huge variety of sources,” Jesse explained.
 “It supports poll-based approaches to collecting metrics via JMX JDBC, SNMP.
 It also supports streaming telemetry, where devices stream metrics to the platform.
 For example, OpenNMS parses syslog messages, transforms them into faults when needed, and issues alerts and notifications, as well as reporting on SLA violations.”

-“Using Scylla, we were able to get almost double the results that we saw with Cassandra.”
+“Using ScyllaDB, we were able to get almost double the results that we saw with Cassandra.”

 -Jesse White, CTO of OpenNMS